 This type of transaction accounts for the bulk of CCP-cleared repos.
-The main repo Trading Venues in the EU-EEA and UK are automatic trading systems such as BrokerTec, Eurex Repo and MTS, and automated trading systems such as GLMX and Tradeweb but include voice-brokers registered aa MTFs or OTFs.
+The main repo Trading Venues in the EEA and UK are automatic trading systems such as BrokerTec, Eurex Repo and MTS, and automated trading systems such as GLMX and Tradeweb but include voice-brokers registered aa MTFs or OTFs.
 It is assumed in this case that, because execution is on a Trading Venue, the transaction should be submitted to the CCP on the same day as it is agreed on the Trading Venue.
 Under the reporting rules for SFTR, this means that, although the reporting parties are required to assume the creation of a prior repo, they do not have to report the creation and then termination of that prior repo.
-All that each party has to report is its cleared repo with the CCP79.
-However, despite the fact that no prior repo has to be reported in this case,
+All that each party has to report is its cleared repo with the CCP78.
+However, despite the fact that no prior repo has to be reported in this case, the reports of the cleared repos that are made by the reporting parties (but not the reports by the CCP) still have to include:

-78 In fact, where field 2.9 = OTHR, it will only help provide a link to the portfolio of underlying repos if the reporting party has only one master agreement type under the category OTHR.
+77 In fact, where field 2.9 = OTHR, it will only help provide a link to the portfolio of underlying repos if the reporting party has only one master agreement type under the category OTHR.
 It is likely that parties will have several agreements (CCP rule book) in place with a CCP, one for each agreement, so the three linking fields would not be a unique connection between the portfolio and collateral.

-79 It would anyway be impossible for a party to an electronically-traded CCP-cleared repo to report the prior repo as trading is anonymous, so they do know the name of the party is on the other side of the CCP.
+78 It would anyway be impossible for a party to an electronically-traded CCP-cleared repo to report the prior repo as trading is anonymous, so they do know the name of the party is on the other side of the CCP.